 The town of Nyaung Shwe is the main travel hub in this area from which to go on excursions.
 A worthwhile trip is to Inthein, a sort of mini version of Bagan.
 The hundreds of small crumbling temples and stupas here are overgrown with gnarly trees and foliage, giving these ruins a bit of an Indiana Jones feel.

 A good way to see the beautiful nature near lake inle—and much less tacky or invasive than the boat tours—is to go on a trek.
 I did a 2 day trek from the town of Kalaw to Nyaung Shwe which was very enjoyable.

 Train to Hsipaw

 Riding a train in Myanmar is quite the experience!
-If you can find enjoyment just in the act of travelling itself, I recommend taking a train in Myanmar at least once.
+If you find enjoyment just in the act of traveling itself, I recommend taking a train in Myanmar at least once.

 A popular route is the circle line in Yangon and you can read a great report about this on the blog Borders of Adventure.

 Another recommended journey is the one between Mandalay and Hsipaw.
 You can get a minivan or taxi to the town of Pyin Oo Lwin first and then get on the train in the early morning, so you can catch the best part of the route.

 It can be an uncomfortable journey though.
 If you are prone to motion sickness, the extreme swaying from side to side could easily trigger it.

 The train crosses a canyon via the Goteik viaduct which was built during British colonial times.
 While crossing this bridge was not quite as thrilling as the guidebooks made me believe, this journey is more about seeing the beautiful landscapes passing you by.